buzzfeed/design/product-design-roles.md

 Actively improving their ability to communicate ideas clearly and succinctly in Basecamp, in documentation and over email, by soliciting feedback from their manager, other designers and their Squad.
 Writes direct, consistent and action-oriented UI copy.

 *Product Designer*
+**Communicates** ideas clearly and succinctly in Basecamp, in documentation and over email.
+Writes direct, consistent and action-oriented UI copy and **upholds** BuzzFeed’s established tone across their **Squad’s product work**.

 *Senior Product Designer*